 Data Hosting Program

-A major practical issue in collecting and releasing updated cross-national and cross-time data sets such as those collected by the Correlates of War (COW) Project has been the amount of resources needed to simultaneously maintain a large number of data sets.
+A major practical issue in collecting and releasing updated cross-national and cross-time data sets such as those collected by the Correlates of War (COW) Project has been the resources needed to maintain a large number of data sets.
 As a result, COW has implemented a distributed system of data set hosting based on the notion of “coordinated decentralization.”
-The goal is for each COW data set to obtain a semi-permanent “home” and “host,” that is, an institution and an individual who will agree to maintain a data set and the related documentation for a period of time.
-The care given to a data set by its host follows a set of guidelines designed to ensure continued consistency with COW standards.
-The Director and the COW Advisory Board are responsible for monitoring data sets and hosts.
+The goal is for each COW data set to obtain a semi-permanent “home” and “host,” that is, an institution and an individual who will agree to maintain a data set and the related documentation for at least two major updates of a data set.
+The care given to a data set by its host follows a set of guidelines designed to ensure consistency with COW standards.
+The Director(s) and the COW Advisory Board are responsible for monitoring data sets and hosts.

 Guidelines